 Instructors are available during office hours and by appointment.
 Multiple ways of communicating are available, although the primary mode is through emails with occasional video chats.

 Non-credit courses, on-site programming

-Individual academic advisers are assigned to each student to provide supportive supervision.
+A thesis adviser is assigned to each student to provide supportive supervision.